 Your journey commences this morning in the southern Chilean city of Punta Arenas.
 You will meet at a central location before transferring to the airport for your scheduled flight to Stanley in the Falkland Islands.
 (This flight is included in the price of your voyage).
 After a short 90-minute journey you will be met on arrival and transferred to the pier.
 Stanley is currently home to just over 2,000 residents and is reminiscent of a rural town in coastal Britain.
 It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral and several local pubs.
 There is time to explore the town, before ship embarkation.
 After settling in to our cabins and exploring the ship, you will meet your expedition team and fellow passengers.
 Excitement is in the air as you enjoy a welcome cocktail, dinner and cast off for the adventure of a lifetime.

-Overnight you will have navigated down the eastern coast of the Falkland Islands.
-Approaching Sea Lion Island, you will first note the very barren and windswept landscape, exposed to the prevailing weather that originates in the Drake Passage.
-You will launch the Zodiacs and go ashore to view the incredible diversity of wildlife found at this location.
+Overnight the ship has navigated down the eastern coast of the Falkland Islands.
+Approaching Sea Lion Island, you will first note the barren and windswept landscape, exposed to the prevailing weather that originates in the Drake Passage.
+Embark a Zodiac and go ashore to view the incredible diversity of wildlife found at this location.
 Three species of penguin including gentoo, magellanic and rockhopper, as well as southern elephant seals and South American sea lions are known to inhabit the area.
 King cormorants and striated caracaras are just some of the bird species you can expect to see.
 Weather permitting, you may have time to visit neighboring Bleaker Island—another settlement on the exposed southeastern coast of the Falklands—equally rich in wildlife.

 Chart a southeasterly course bound for South Georgia.
 The seabirds once again join you in the Southern Ocean.
 Your educational presentations continue and are always popular.
 History is a key theme of this voyage and the epic story of Sir Ernest Shackleton and the HMS Endurance expedition is central to any trip to South Georgia.
 Perhaps you will pick up some valuable tips from the onboard photographic guide, learning about image composition, the subtle polar light, and all the basics of good camera craft.
 You will also learn about Polar conservation—a theme particularly close to the hearts of our guides and crew.